tektoncd/pipeline/docs/install.md

 and use Workspaces to mount credentials from Secrets instead.
 The default is `false`.
 For more information, see the [associated issue](https://github.com/tektoncd/pipeline/issues/3399).

-- `enable-custom-tasks`: set this flag to `"false"` to disable the use of custom tasks in pipelines.

 - `enable-api-fields`: set this flag to "stable" to allow only the most stable features to be used.
 Set it to "alpha" to allow [alpha features](#alpha-features) to be used.